Skip to content

 What is a BitLocker Recovery Key?

-If you use a Microsoft account to sign in to your Windows 11 PC, your recovery key may be saved online, so you can find it on another device.
+If you use a Microsoft account to sign in to your Windows 11 PC, your recovery key may be saved online.
+You can find it on another device by logging into your account.

 Where to Find Your BitLocker Recovery Key